jvincze84/jvincze84.github.io/docs/Install_And_Configure_Wireguard_VPN.md

 The install process is the same as Server or Client, but WireGuard is a decentralized VPN solution so there is no classic Server-Client terminology as in case of example OpenVPN.

 I have VPS server with static and public IP address.
 This machine will be the "Server".
 Unfortunately lack of at least one static ip address makes the situation complicated, and there is no overall (magic) solution.
 So later in this article it is **assumed that you have at least one public, static ip address**.
-I'm going to highlight how can you partially solve the lack of the public ip, but all everything is only Workaround and solve the problems just partially.
+I'm going to highlight how can you partially solve the lack of the public ip, but everything is only Workaround and solve the problems only partially.

 Install Wireguard: